In the run-up to the Rio Olympics and Paralympics, the New Zealand Herald profiled some of the New Zealand athletes in action in Brazil.

 We had exclusive behind-the-scenes access to some of the brightest talents in the country.
 We were able to find out what inspires them and observe their training sessions up close.

-The short films were produced by Herald visual journalist Mike Scott.
+The short films were produced by New Zealand Herald visual journalist Mike Scott.

 Our choices were more than justified.